takamoso/molda/README.md

 # Molda

-A powerful responsive Scss framwork.
+A powerful responsive Scss framework.

 > **Warning** Molda is currently in beta.